An easy day trip from Alice Springs, Rainbow Valley’s coloured rocks light up in the early morning and late afternoon, offering spectacular viewing.

-The Rainbow Valley Conservation Reserve is located about 75 kilometres south of Alice Springs and best accessed by four-wheel drive.
-Or join a tour departing from Alice Springs, many of which provide insight into the Aboriginal cultural significance of the area.
+The Rainbow Valley Conservation Reserve is about 75km south of Alice Springs and best accessed by four-wheel drive.
+You can join a tour departing from Alice Springs, many of which provide insight into the Aboriginal cultural significance of the area.

 Explore on foot